ChemeketaCS/csweb/content/assignments/cs290/current/01/_index.md

 : Required elements are common across all pages.

 Valid HTML - 5 pts
 : No validation errors or warnings for any pages.
+Or issues are explained.